 People are overladen with patriotic feelings.
 There are many formal and informal flag hoisting ceremonies that people attend.
-People also love to dress up in the national flag colors blue, red and white to showcase their love and pride for the nation.
+People also love to dress up in the national flag colours blue, red and white to showcase their love and pride for the nation.

 There are also many other ways of celebrating Independence Day that includes attending concerts, games, parades, and other such kinds of events.
-Because this national holiday falls during summer holidays, people enjoy most of these celebrations outdoors!
+Because this national holiday falls during the summer holidays, people enjoy most of these celebrations outdoors!

 Other Interesting Facts About the 4th of July for Children

 Here are some interesting and fun facts on the 4th of July for kids that you should share with your children: